Lifting tropical intersections: Geometry over valuation rings of rank 1

 The same is not true for valuation rings that are not of rank 1.
 If $A$ is such a ring then $\Spec A$ has principal subschemes of codimension greater than 1.
 A key step in the proof of the theorem is the following technical proposition, which we prove by noetherian approximation.

-\begin{prop} Let $\cX$ be irreducible, finite type, and flat over $S$.
+\begin{prop} Let $\cX$ be irreducible, locally of finite type, and flat over $S$.
 Suppose that $\cD$ is a locally principal closed subscheme in $\cX$ that does not meet the generic fiber $\cX_K$.
 Then every irreducible component of $\cD_k$ is an irreducible component of $\cX_k$. \end{prop}

-\begin{proof} Since $\cX$ is flat and of finite type over $S$, it is of finite presentation over $S$.
+\begin{proof} Since $\cX$ is flat and locally of finite type over $S$, it is locally of finite presentation over $S$.
+The question is local, so we may assume that $\cX$ is affine, and in particular of finite presentation over $S$.
 Therefore, there exists a finitely generated subring $R' \subset R$, with models $X'$ and $D'$ over $S' = \Spec R'$ of $\cX$ and $\cD$, respectively.
 Then $S'$ is irreducible by construction, and we may assume $X'$ is irreducible as well.

 Let $s'$ be the image in $S'$ of the closed point in $S$.
 Since $\cX_K$ and $\cX_k$ are both pure of the same dimension $d$, the fibers of $X'$ over the generic point and $s'$ are also pure of dimension $d$.
 Similarly, $\cD_k$ is pure of dimension $d$ if and only if $D'_{s'}$ is, so to prove the proposition it is enough to show that $D'_{s'}$ is pure of dimension $d$.